Introduction to Intelligent Agents

 3. Goal-Based Agents

 The action taken by these agents depends on the distance from their goal (Desired Situation).
 The actions are intended to reduce the distance between the current state and the desired state.
-In order to attain its goal, it makes use of the search and planning algorithm.
+To attain its goal, it makes use of the search and planning algorithm.
 One drawback of Goal-Based Agents is that they don’t always select the most optimized path to reach the final goal.
 This shortfall can be overcome by using Utility Agent described below.

 4. Utility Agents